Vermont Frequently Asked Questions

-What is the proof of online course completion?
+What is the proof of online homework completion?

-Once you pass and pay for the online course, you will be able to immediately print out the Homestudy Qualifier Certificate.
-This is your proof of online course completion.
-You can print the Homestudy Qualifier Certificate right then, and/or request that a PDF be emailed to you.
-This certificate EXPIRES 365 days after course completion.
+Once you pass and pay for the homework, you will be able to immediately print out the Homestudy Qualifier Voucher.
+This is your proof of online homework completion.
+You can print the Homestudy Qualifier Voucher right then, and/or request that a PDF be emailed to you.

 What is the permanent Certification Card?